How to decide if it's worth it to protect your stuff.

 You’re all about building your financial safety net, right?
 Health insurance?
 You have it.
 Car insurance?
 Of course.
-Pet insurance?
+Pet insurance?.
 Gotta look out for Fido (and your wallet).
 Life insurance?
-Now you’re protected for a few decades.
+Now your family is protected for a few decades.

 While 95% of homeowners have homeowners insurance, only 41% of renters have renters insurance, according to the Insurance Information Institute.
 It’s an often overlooked type of insurance, but it’s just about the most affordable protection you can buy.
 But if you’ve gotten by without it for this long, do you really need it?

 Renters insurance covers the items in your apartment from damage and loss.
 Someone break into your apartment and steal your boombox?
 It’s covered.
 Upstairs neighbor’s pipe bursts, ruining your shag rug?
 It’s covered.
 Fire take out the entire building, burning all of your possessions?
 Pull out your policy and be ready to make a claim.